International Relations

 In your first semester, you’ll study modules to build your core knowledge of international relations.
 By examining key theories and how they connect to global issues, and analysing the global political economy in several different ways, you’ll develop advanced research skills.

 In Semester 2, you’ll take elective modules that focus on the areas of international relations you find the most fascinating.
-This might include Global Ecological Crisis, Global Civil Society and Social Movements, and Dilemmas in International Ethics.
+This might include Sustainability, Social Justice and Global Politics, Critical Approaches to Terrorism, and Dilemmas in International Ethics.

 You could debate how to handle debt in the Global South.
 Examine peacebuilding in conflict zones.
 Or analyse the ecological limits to development.